Mapping Future Imaginaries – Global

 Prof Annette Markham

-Annette is Co-Director, Digital Ethnography Research Centre, RMIT.
-Annette is internationally recognised for her arts-based intervention research and development of epistemological frameworks and methods for digitally-saturated social contexts.
+Annette is internationally recognised for her arts-based intervention research and developing epistemological frameworks and methods for digitally-saturated social contexts.
 Annette’s recent research focuses on critical approaches to algorithms and datafication, speculative methods for building better ethical futures, data literacy and critical pedagogy, and rhetorical analysis of human-machine communication through automated, algorithmic systems.

 Find me: http://www.annettemarkham.com